dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 3.5 Trust and Transparency in Educational AI

 Building trust in educational AI systems requires comprehensive transparency about system capabilities, limitations, and decision-making processes.
-Denny et al. (2023) examine the trustworthiness of AI-generated educational content through comparative analysis with human-created materials, demonstrating the importance of systematic evaluation and transparent communication about AI system performance and limitations.
+Denny et al. (2023) examine the trustworthiness of AI-generated educational content, demonstrating the importance of systematic evaluation and transparent communication about AI system performance and limitations.

-This research implements explainability mechanisms that enable educators to understand how the system generates particular content recommendations and structural decisions.
-Transparency documentation provides clear information about training data sources, model architecture decisions, and performance limitations that help users make informed decisions about system deployment and content validation.
-Quality assurance transparency ensures that users understand the validation processes applied to generated content and the remaining responsibilities for human review and approval.
+This research implements explainability mechanisms enabling educators to understand how the system generates particular content recommendations and structural decisions.
+Transparency documentation provides clear information about training data sources, model architecture decisions, and performance limitations.
+Quality assurance transparency ensures users understand validation processes applied to generated content and remaining responsibilities for human review and approval, balancing automation benefits with necessary human oversight whilst maintaining human control over final content decisions.

-The research contributes to developing trust frameworks for educational AI that balance automation benefits with necessary human oversight and validation.
-User agency preservation ensures that AI-generated content supports rather than replaces educational expertise, maintaining human control over final content decisions while providing valuable assistance for content development and improvement.

 ## 3.6 Stakeholder Impact Assessment